 Many pictures, page will load slowly

-| I put up this deck cover in November 2001.
-The
+I put up this deck cover in October 2000

 less than four years it developed a severe case of rot from fungus or lichen